WebMCP:

 pnpm install

-pnpm build:packages # Build workspace packages first
+pnpm build:shared # Build internal shared packages first

 pnpm dev # Runs all in dev mode